eladrich/pixel2style2pixel/README.md

 - See `options/train_options.py` for all training-specific flags.
 - See `options/test_options.py` for all test-specific flags.
 - If you wish to resume from a specific checkpoint (e.g. a pretrained pSp model), you may do so using `--checkpoint_path`.
+- By default, we assume that the StyleGAN used outputs images at resolution `1024x1024`.
+If you wish to use a StyleGAN at a smaller resolution, you can do so by using the flag `--output_size` (e.g., `--output_size=256`).
 - If you wish to generate images from segmentation maps, please specify `--label_nc=N`  and `--input_nc=N` where `N` is the number of semantic categories.
 - Similarly, for generating images from sketches, please specify `--label_nc=1` and `--input_nc=1`.
 - Specifying `--label_nc=0` (the default value), will directly use the RGB colors as input.

+**Identity/Similarity Losses**
+In pSp, we introduce a facial identity loss using a pre-trained ArcFace network for facial recognition.
+When operating on the human facial domain, we highly recommend employing this loss objective by using the flag `--id_lambda`.
+In a more recent paper, [encoder4editing](https://github.com/omertov/encoder4editing), the authors generalize this identity loss to other domains by using a MoCo-based ResNet to extract features instead of an ArcFace network.
+Applying this MoCo-based similarity loss can be done by using the flag `--moco_lambda`.
+We recommend setting `--moco_lambda=0.5` in your experiments.
+Please note, you <ins>cannot</ins> set both `id_lambda` and `moco_lambda` to be active simultaneously (e.g., to use the MoCo-based loss, you should specify, `--moco_lambda=0.5 --id_lambda=0`).

 ## Testing
 ### Inference